|Society Roles >||Development >||Training >||Apprenticeships >||Internships >||Work Experience >|

 As part of the National Apprenticeship Scheme we regularly employ apprentices to gain experience of the working environment, whilst achieving a recognised qualification.

-General application requirements are 5 GCSEs grade C or above including English and Maths, but not always compulsory.
+General application requirements are 5 GCSEs (grade C or equivalent) or above, including English and Maths - but not always compulsory.

 Internships are available for undergraduates studying a relevant subject to degree level.